tkhq/docs/docs/passkeys/options.md

 # Passkey options

 Whether you use the raw browser APIs or one of our helpers you'll have flexibility to set registration and authentication options.
-Let's go over them!
+This page provides an overview of potential implementation options.

 ## Registration options

-Mozilla also has good (but lengthy!) documentation on each option: [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/API/CredentialsContainer/create).
+Mozilla has good (but lengthy) documentation on each option: [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/API/CredentialsContainer/create).
 Below we detail the most relevant options you'll want to think about.

 ### `challenge`